 Bachelor of Science in Nursing (RN-BSN)

-Offered online through the College of Continuing and Professional Studies, the RN-BSN is designed for practicing and licensed RNs
+Offered online through the School for Continuing and Professional Studies, the RN-BSN is designed for practicing and licensed RNs

 Master of Science in Nursing (MSN)